hero media

 It offers free camping to visitors on its grounds, provides live country music on most weekends, and even has its own house brand beers on tap – the Gully Gold and Moonie Mud – as well as locally produced wine.

-Little-known fact: The age of this Sunshine State venue isn’t its only virtuosity – the Nindigully Pub is also home to a 1.5kg beef patty known as the ‘Road Train’, which is said to feed up to six hungry punters.
+Little-known fact: The age of this Sunshine State venue isn’t its only virtue – the Nindigully Pub is also home to a 1.5kg beef patty known as the ‘Road Train’, which is said to feed up to six hungry punters.
 Those with an even bigger appetite can pre-order a ‘Real Big Mack’ which features a whopping 25kg patty of beef.

-Address: Sternes Street, Nindigully QLD 4497
+Address: Sternes Street, Nindigully, Qld

-6. Rose and Crown, Perth, Western Australia
+6. Rose and Crown, Perth, WA

 Located in WA’s popular Swan Valley wine region, in the thick of Guildford’s historic – and rather charming – Swan Street, the Rose and Crown is an obvious addition to any gourmet getaway.
 Built in 1841, it’s the oldest operating hotel in the state and a beautiful example of Georgian-style architecture.